cado-security/product-help/docs/cado-response/getting-started/deploy/azure-deploy.md

     Also note that if you need to capture very large disks (>=1tb) you will need to deploy in a region where storage optimized (L) instances are available, e.g. US East.
     :::

-6. Extract `cado-azure-tf.zip`  This is the ZIP that was provided by Cado Sales
+6. Extract `cado_deploy_azure.zip`  This is the ZIP that was provided by Cado Sales

-7. Change directories into `cado-azure-tf/cado` which was extracted in the previous step.
+7. Change directories into `cado_deploy_azure/cado` which was extracted in the previous step.

 8. Create a public and private ssh key.
 Make sure the directory exists before running the command and do not use a passphrase:
     ```console
     ssh-keygen -b 4096 -f ../keys/azure_demo_key -q -N ""
     ```

-9. Customize the file `cado-azure-tf/cado/main.tf` by filling in the default values for the following variables:
+9. Customize the file `cado_deploy_azure/cado/main.tf` by filling in the default values for the following variables:

     | Parameter Name | Description | Example |
     | -------------- | ----------- | ------- |